- Immunology and infection biology of pathogenic fungi

 (2018) Competition of Candida glabrata against Lactobacillus is Hog1 dependent.
 Cell Microbiol 20(12), e12943.

 (2018) Module-detection approaches for the integration of multilevel omics data highlight the comprehensive response of Aspergillus fumigatus to caspofungin.
-BMC System Biol 12(1), 88.
+BMC Syst Biol 12(1), 88.

 (2018) Kallikrein cleaves C3 and activates complement.
 J Innate Immun 10(2), 94-105.

-(2018) Fungi as Part of the Microbiota and Interactions with Intestinal Bacteria.
+(2018) Fungi as part of the microbiota and interactions with intestinal bacteria.
 In: Curr Top Microbiol Immunol (ed.)
-Current Topics in Microbiology and Immunology Springer, Berlin, Heidelberg.
+Current Topics in Microbiology and Immunology 422, pp. 265-301.
+Springer, Berlin, Heidelberg.
 (Review)

 (2018) The secreted Candida albicans protein Pra1 disrupts host defense by broadly targeting and blocking complement C3 and C3 activation fragments.
 Mol Immunol 93, 266-277.

 (2018) Monitoring of fluconazole and caspofungin activity against in vivo Candida glabrata biofilms by bioluminescence imaging.
-Antimicrob Agents Chemother [Epub ahead of print]
+Antimicrob Agents Chemother 63(2), e01555-18.